Financial Aid & Scholarships

 Summer II beginning 5:00 pm the day of July 3, 2015

 Dates can also be found an the Academic Calendar.

 Federal loan programs must always have two disbursements in any one loan period.
 The loan period is the first day of the semester through the last day of the semester.
 The 1st installment will occur no earlier than 10 days before the 1st class of the semester.
 The 2nd installment will occur after the midpoint of the loan period or the after the middle of the semester.

-A credit balance on your student account indicates a potential refund.
-The Office of Student Accounts will process that refund and send it to you by direct deposit (if you have signed up for that option) or a check will be mailed to you.
+On the disbursement date for a semester, financial aid is released to the Office of Student Accounts.
+The Office of Student Accounts takes the financial aid that was released to them and subtracts what the student owes for the semester.
+If the student has more financial aid than what they owe for the semester, they will have a credit balance.
+The Office of Student Accounts changes that credit balance into a refund and sends the electronic file to Higher One for processing and distribution of the refund to the student.
 All refunds require several business days to process.
 When a refund entry appears on your student account, you should add at least five to seven working days to the refund date to get an estimated completion date.
 Delivery time to your bank account or mail address will vary.
-If you change your registration (add and/or drop courses) after your refund was released to you and a balance appears on your student account.
-You will need to pay the balance with proceeds of your refund.
+If you change your registration (add and/or drop courses) after your refund was released to you and a balance appears on your student account, you will need to pay the balance with the proceeds of your refund.